nathanjmcdougall/geospatial-wheels-index/README.md

-# Geospatial Wheels Flatlinks
+# Geospatial Wheels index

-A [PEP503 compliant index](https://nathanjmcdougall.github.io/geospatial-wheels-flatlinks/) for installation of geospatial wheels on Windows.
+A [PEP503 compliant index](https://nathanjmcdougall.github.io/geospatial-wheels-index/) for installation of geospatial wheels on Windows.

 ## Acknowledgements